elan-dcc/elan-dcc.github.io/README.md

 install the required software for static site generation.

 Above will allow you to preview most functionality, but the search feature.
-To preview that, install [Scoop](https://scoop.sh/).
-And run the command that installs nodejs and nvm, which will allow us to install everything required to build the search feature:
+To preview that, you can either install [Scoop](https://scoop.sh/), and run the commands that installs nodejs and nvm, which will allow us to install everything required to build the search feature:

 ```sh
 scoop install nodejs nvm
 ```

+or you can install the [prebuilt Nodejs installer](https://nodejs.org/en/download/prebuilt-installer).

 ## Running everything locally

-To get everything up and going locally, just run:
+To get everything up and going locally, run:

 ```sh
 hugo && npx -y pagefind --site public --serve